IfcOpenShell/IfcOpenShell/src/bonsai/docs/index.rst

 You can also can help with :doc:`Translations and Internationalisation </contribute/translations>`

-For users who want to contribute to the BlenderBIM codebase, please refer to the :doc:`Documentation for Developers </devs/getting_started>`.
+For users who want to contribute to the Bonsai codebase, please refer to the :doc:`Documentation for Developers </devs/getting_started>`.
-This part of the documentation covers various aspects of the BlenderBIM development process.
+This part of the documentation covers various aspects of the Bonsai development process.

 You can get in touch by `joining the chat <https://osarch.org/chat/>`__.